MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 ```

 ### -SuspendClusterNodeTimeoutMinutes
-Specifies the maximum amount of time CAU should wait for the Suspend-ClusterNodecmdlet to succeed if
+Specifies the maximum amount of time CAU should wait for the `Suspend-ClusterNode` cmdlet to succeed if
 the underlying clustered space is in degraded condition.

 If `Suspend-ClusterNode` fails with ERROR_CLUSTER_SPACE_DEGRADED error, CAU will keep retrying for